Physics Without Frontiers

 - train university students in core topics and cutting-edge research in physics and mathematics using enquiry-based learning and hands-on sessions by PWF Volunteers who are experts in their research fields, and teach transferable skills in computing, programming and data science;

 - identify and mentor top students studying at universities without MSc/PhD programmes to go on to further study abroad, such as the ICTP diploma programme, or MSc and PhD placements;

 - support physics and mathematics departments in universities with little or no research, by providing faculty training, taught university courses, curriculum support, research infrastructure, efforts towards the public understanding of science, and outreach to high school students and teachers.

-PWF is coordinated by Professor Bobby Acharya and Dr Kate Shaw.
+PWF is coordinated by Professor Bobby Acharya, Dr Kate Shaw and Dr Natasa Stojic.

 Contact us: firstname.lastname@example.org